Vxwilson/pbeautysimulator/README.md

 # pbeautysimulator
-Python simulation of a multi-round p-beauty contest.
+Python simulation of a multi-round p-beauty contest, initially created for the MTH2132 essay assignment.